-Wasps and hornets strike fear in many but with TERRO® Wasp& Hornet Killer you can easily kill these dreaded pests before they have a chance to sting.
+Wasps and hornets strike fear in many, but with TERRO® Wasp & Hornet Killer, you can kill these dreaded pests on contact.

-TERRO® Wasp & Hornet Killer is an entrapping foam spray that coats nests for a total kill.
-The entrapping foam not only kills wasps and hornets inside the nest, it remains on the nest and kills unsuspecting insects that have the misfortune to return .
+TERRO® Wasp & Hornet Killer is an entrapping foam spray that coats nests for a complete kill.
+The entrapping foam not only kills wasps and hornets inside the nest, but it also remains on the nest and kills unsuspecting insects that have the misfortune of returning.

 Going the Distance

-Nests are often located in hard to reach places so you’ll appreciate that this product has a powerful jet spray that shoots up to 20 feet away.
-This also allows you to keep a safe distance away from the nest, reducing any fear of being stung.
+Nests are often located in hard-to-reach places, so you’ll appreciate that this wasp and hornet aerosol spray delivers a powerful jet spray that reaches up to 20 feet away.
+This also allows you to keep a safe distance away from the nest while spraying.

 When treating nests, spray at sunrise or dusk when insects are least active.
-Stand a safe distance from the nest -do not stand directly underneath it.
-With the wind at your back, take aim and spray the nest opening until soaked.
+Stand a safe distance from the nest - do not stand directly underneath it.
+Spray the nest opening until soaked.
 Then spray the rest of the nest.
 The insects will fall to the ground and die.